MDAnalysis/UserGuide/doc/source/installation.rst

 .. warning::
     Use of this option is considered **advanced** and will reduce the binary compatibility of MDAnalysis significantly, making it usable only on a matching CPU architecture to the one it is compiled on.
-We **strongly** reccomend that you run the testsuite on your intended platform. before proceeding.
+We **strongly** recommend that you run the testsuite on your intended platform before proceeding.

 For example, if you plan on using MDAnalysis on a heterogenous system, such as a supercomputer, where the login node you compile on and the